DynaDojo/dynadojo/slurm/quest/help.md

 1. Connect to the cluster, preferably using VSCode remote connection
 2. Figure out [MaxJobs](https://stackoverflow.com/a/61587377) & remember it

-Start an interactive node session: see dynadojo/experiments/quest/scripts/session.sh Start an interactive singularity:
+Start an interactive node session: `srun -c 1 --pty bash` Start an interactive singularity:

 # Helpful Commands